droonga/droonga.org/ja/tutorial/plugin-development/adapter/index.md

 ## まとめ

+We have learned how to add a new command based only on a custom adapter and an existing command.
-We have learned how to create an addon working around the adaption phase, how to receive and modify messages, both of incoming and outgoing.
+In the process, we also have learned how to receive and modify messages, both of incoming and outgoing.

 See also the [reference manual](../../../reference/plugin/adapter/) for more details.

   [basic tutorial]: ../../basic/